Moha-Alqa/seg4105_playground/lab03/README.md

 # **Pitch: Shop-Centric Display for the Weed Delivery Website**

 ## **Problem**
-Currently, our website displays all weed products on one page without distinction regarding their source.
-This makes it hard for customers to identify or purchase from specific trusted providers.
-Feedback shows that customers are more inclined to buy from providers they've had positive experiences with.
-They value consistent quality and want to know the product's source if it falls short of expectations.
+The current website design displays all products on a single page without any differentiation regarding their origin or provider.
+Feedback indicates that customers prefer to purchase from trusted providers based on prior experiences.
+Not differentiating between stores leads to ambiguity and may prevent customers from making informed decisions.
+A majority of customers prefer to purchase from specific providers due to previous satisfactory experiences or perceived quality.
+Providers are also seeking better visibility and a dedicated space for promotions.

+## **Appetite**
+We're looking to implement this feature within a 6-week cycle.
+The focus is to streamline the customer's shopping experience by prioritizing provider recognition.

 ## **Solution**
 Introduce a shop-centric layout, taking inspiration from popular food delivery apps.
 The main page will now spotlight different provider shops, making them the top-level category instead of individual weed strains.